DannyBoyNYC/Full-Stack-Web-Development/readme.md

 - 28 weeks over two semesters (part time)

 ##Requirements
+- Some post secondary education
-- Proficiency with MacOS or Windows 10
+- A high degree of proficiency with MacOS or Windows 10
 - A Mac or Windows laptop running the latest version of the OS
 - Fluency in English
 - Able to devote one hour outside class for every one hour of class time on projects and assignments
-- Able to devote three hours per week on reading
+- Able to devote two hours per week on reading
 - Ability to recognize an HTML tag, an HTML attribute, and a CSS rule
 - Ability to describe the stucture of an HTML page